Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Appendix

 Our probing approach is illustrated in \Cref{fig:probe}.
-We cache activations both at the attention and residual stream level.
-In our experiments, we use residual stream activations.
-To perform ITI and compare it to CAA, we also cache attention heads' activations.
-We trained the probes using the L-BFGS solver \cite{liu1989limited} with L2 penalty with inverse of regularisation strength $10$ for a maximum of $1000$ iterations.
+For our experiments, we cache activations at the residual stream level.
+To perform ITI and compare it to CAA, we also cache attention heads activations.
+We trained the probes using the L-BFGS solver \citep{liu1989limited} with L2 penalty with inverse of regularisation strength $10$ for a maximum of $1000$ iterations.
 We use zero as random seed.